Tonierbobcat/Hitomi-Epub-Converter/README.md

-A CLI tool for converting hitomi.la managas into epubs
+## A CLI tool for converting hitomi.la managas into .epub files

 # Install dependencies
 ```bash